In today’s post, I want to share my blogging success story with you…

 You must have a plan, work hard, remain persistent and consistent, and stay the course for several years (or more) if you want to build a successful and profitable blog.
 This is a LONG TERM project, not the lottery.

 Building a successful blog really is a minimum five year project, assuming your are blogging four to six times a week.
-If you’re blogging less than that, I think 10 YEARS is a more realistic time-frame.
+If you’re blogging less than that, I think 10 YEARS is a more realistic time-frame for success.

 Don’t worry about that though.
 The time will go by anyway.
 If you stick with it you will be glad that you did.
 You will make money and have something you can be proud of.